wedeling/EasySurrogate/tutorials/gray_scott/Gray_Scott.md

 Here, `N_Q` is the number of QoIs that we wish to track per PDE.
 Remember that we'll let `G_u` track the spatial average of `u` and `u^2/2`, and `G_v` will track the average of `v` and `v^2/2`.
 Since both will track 2 PDEs we can create a single surrogate object.

 Next, `G_u` and `G_v` must be included on the right-hand sides of both PDEs.
-The following modification to the original code occur in the `rhs_hat` subroutine.
+The following modification to the original code occurs in the `rhs_hat` subroutine.
 At every time step, the reduced surrogate model is trained via

 ```python
     #get the reference QoI data and the QoI computed by the model